kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 java      17428 kristinekunapuli    6u  IPv6 0xdd20bf3903ab62fb      0t0  TCP *:65532 (LISTEN)
 java      17431 kristinekunapuli    6u  IPv6 0xdd20bf3903ab743b      0t0  TCP *:5558 (LISTEN)
 ```

-Notes:
 - Start Name Node with `&` on the command line to put it into the background just like we did with the Data Nodes
-- use `lsof` to verify that the communication ports are up and running
+- use `lsof` to verify that the communication ports are up and running on the expected ports
 {: .notice--warning}